mbiesiad/soho-comet-discoverers/readme.md

 o [sorted table](https://github.com/mbiesiad/soho-comet-discoverers/blob/master/NonGroup/summary/summary-1-sorted.csv)

-Please remember - there is no included 'NonGroup' comets for instance and the data depends of data from the site (sometimes are not added yet), so the numbers may be sometimes little different.
+Please remember - the data depends of data from the site (sometimes are not added yet), so the numbers may be sometimes little different.
 Published on date: 2020-7-9

 ---